 Highlights: A sliver of Slovenia, the region of Istria with its limestone coast

-Your destination today takes us into the heart of Istria, like Trieste, a disputed border dominated by the Venetians, the Austrians, Marshall Tito's Yugoslavia and now a part of Croatia.
-The village of Rovijn, "Rovigno" in Italian, itself is a cross between a Greek port town and an Italian medieval village.
-Distance: 94 km (58 miles).
+Our destination today takes us along the northern boundaries of Istria, like Trieste, a disputed border dominated by the Venetians, the Austrians, Marshall Tito's Yugoslavia and is now a part of Croatia.
+Tonight you'll be in the coastal village of Selce, where you can enjoy your first swim in the Adriatic, or relax at the hotel spa.

-Day 5: Rovinj to the island of Cres in Croatia
+Day 5: Selce to the island of Pag in Croatia

 Highlights: Limestone islands of the North Croatia Coast

-Day 6: Pedaling the Islands of Cres and Pag to Zadar
+Day 6: Pedaling the islands of Pag to Zadar

 Day 7: Bicycle Zadar to Primosten